 Gain on sale represents the gain recognized on the sale of single family loans in the secondary market at a premium.
-The all other revenues/fees category is primarily made up of PBCA, LIHTC and conduit transaction fees.
+The category for all other revenues/fees is primarily made up of PBCA, LIHTC and conduit transaction fees.

-Amounts reported in salaries and related benefits include entries related to GASB Statement No. 68 pension expense and GASB Statement No. 75 OPEB expense.
-These amounts totaled \$(1.8) million, \$(4.8) million and \$(3.1) million for fiscal years, 2021, 2020 and 2019, respectively.
+Amounts reported in salaries and related benefits include entries related to GASB Statement No. 68 Pension expense and GASB Statement No. 75 OPEB expense.
+These amounts totaled \$(10.1) million, \$(1.8) million and \$(4.8) million for fiscal years, 2022, 2021 and 2020, respectively.